MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/Update-MgOrganizationBranding.md

 # Update-MgOrganizationBranding

 ## SYNOPSIS
-Update the navigation property branding in organization
+Update the properties of the default branding object specified by the organizationalBranding resource.

 ## SYNTAX